 impulse buys when shopping: Avoid the grocery aisles that contain chips,

 cookies, and other baked goods or junk food.
 Instead, shop for fresh vegetables

-to keep portions manageable.
-And, remember, never go to the grocery store
+plastic sandwich bags to keep portions manageable.
+And, remember: Never go to

-hungry.
-Having a delicious South Beach Diet 100-Calorie Snack Bar, Protein Fit
+the grocery store hungry.
+Having a delicious South Beach Diet 100-Calorie Snack

-Bar, or Good to Go Bar are a great way to stave off the munchies before you
+Bar, Protein Fit Bar, or Good to Go Bar on hand is a great way to stave off the

 munchies before you enter the store.

 - For those times when you just have to satisfy your sweet tooth, make sure to have sugar-free hard candies, frozen, no-sugar-added fudge pops, sugar-free gelatin, or sugar-free frozen fruit-flavored pops on hand.
 Just be sure to count them toward your daily limit of 75-100 calories of Sweet Treats on any Phase of the diet.